 Schengen Area

-The passport-free zone for the free movement of persons of the European Union is known as the Schengen Area.
-It consists of 26 countries, which have abolished internal borders.
-Besides, non-EU countries such as Switzerland and Lichtenstein enjoy free movement within this territory as well.
+The passport-free zone for the free movement of persons in the European Union is known as the Schengen Area.
+It consists of 29 countries that have abolished their internal borders.
+Non-EU countries such as Switzerland and Lichtenstein enjoy free movement within this territory as well.
 If you hold a passport from one of the EU countries, you do not need to show a passport when travelling between countries within the Schengen zone.